 The project aims at developing the basics for a methodology for a Residual Mix (RM) for gases, in line with the gas Disclosure obligation following Art.
-19.8 of the Directive 2023/2413 as regards the promotion of energy from renewable sources (REDIII) and the Directive of the European Parliament and of the Council on common rules for the internal markets for renewable gas, natural gas and hydrogen, amending Directive (EU) 2023/1791 and repealing Directive 2009/73/EC (recast), PE\104\2023\REV\1, 13 June 2024 (awaiting final publication), in this document referred to as "the recast Gas Directive".
+19.8 of the Directive 2023/2413 as regards the promotion of energy from renewable sources (REDIII) and the Directive (EU) 2024/1788 of the European Parliament and of the Council of 13 June 2024 on common rules for the internal markets for renewable gas, natural gas and hydrogen, amending Directive (EU) 2023/1791 and repealing Directive 2009/73/EC (recast), in this document referred to as "the recast Gas Directive".